davisjoseph6/mobilesam-task/README.md

 		- Set the type to File from the dropdown on the right.
 		- Use the Choose Files button to select an image file from your system.
 	- Send the Request
 	- Review the Response

 ## Footnotes

-- Submit your code via a GitHub repository link.
-- Include a README file with detailed setup and usage instructions.
-- Provide any necessary scripts or files for testing the API.
+- Fast API service, Docker setup and testing scripts built by [Davis Joseph](https://github.com/davisjoseph6)